POETSII/tinsel/README.md

     (tens of cycles); off-chip memories; deep pipelines (keeping Fmax high); and sharing of resources between cores (such as caches, mailboxes, and FPUs).

-  * **Caches**.
-To keep the programming model simple, we have opted to use thread-partitioned data caches to optimise access to off-chip memory rather than DMA.

   * **Message-passing**.
 Although there is a requirement to support a large amount of memory, it is not necessary to provide the